krgamestudios/chat-server/README.md

-on 'open chat' -> Preps the server for your messages, places you in the room 'general' on 'message' -> Server broadcasts to all other users in your room on 'disconnect' -> Server will no longer accept your messages
+on 'open chat' -> Preps the server for your messages, places you in the room 'general' on 'message' -> Server broadcasts to all other users in your room on 'disconnect' -> Server will no longer accept your messages on 'report' -> Report the chatlog with the index 'id'

 Chat Commands: